I have news. I’ve entered the National UK Blog Awards in their food and drink category.

 60g unsalted butter

-1. Mix together all your dry ingredients – the flour, cocoa powder, sugar, baking powder, salt and butter.
-Incorporate all the ingredients together and rub the butter until you get a sandy consistency.
+1. In a bowl, combine all your dry ingredients – the flour, sugar, baking powder, salt and butter.
+Mix well and rub the butter until you get a breadcrumb-y consistency.